 Mild to significant short stature and a slow growth rate occurs in OI.
 Hip and back pain due to poor alignment and leg length discrepancies occur in all types of OI and should be evaluated by an orthopedist and/or a gait specialist.
 Height and weight charts for the child with OI are available.

 Glorieux F. (2007) Guide to Osteogenesis Imperfecta for Pediatricians and Family Practice Physicians.
 Osteogenesis Imperfecta Foundation.
 Gaithersburg, MD.

-Attribution Thank you to Dr. Francis Glorieux, Canadian Shriners Hospital for Children and McGill University in Montreal, Quebec, for reviewing this document.
+Thank you to Dr. Francis Glorieux, Canadian Shriners Hospital for Children and McGill University in Montreal, Quebec, for reviewing this information.
 April 2015.

 - Physical and Occupational Therapeutic Strategies for Children with OI